Maine Rental Agreement

 • Lease Termination – Maine lets tenants break a month-to-month lease with 30 days of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Maine landlords in some cases must comply with the Rent Control Ordinance, which caps rent increases to a maximum of 10%.
 If the rental property is not in a rent-controlled city, then landlords can raise rent by as much as they like, as often as they like, as long as they provide at least 45 days of advance notice.
-Maine caps late fees at 4% of the monthly rent, and caps returned check fees at 12% per annum from date of the payment, plus any court costs and processing charges.
+Maine caps late fees at 4% of the monthly rent, and caps returned check fees at a 12% per year interest rate from date of dishonor, plus any court costs and processing charges.

 • Landlord Entry – Maine landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and showings.
 In most cases, they have to give at least 24 hours of advance notice before entering, unless it’s an emergency situation.